grundprinzip/papertemplate/README.md

   3. Wrap you LaTeX content at 80 cols in your text editor
   4. Use rDBLP for reference management

+## Setup

+  1. First open the Makefile in your favorite text editor and add in the first line the base name (without ending) of your tex file
+  2. Execute `make prepare` from the command line and follow the instructions

 ## rDBLP for Reference Management